Introduction

 – Excellent documentation is available.
 The API Explorer can be used to inspect data and build queries without having to write any code.

-– Since the system uses standardized API functionality as well as field names, seamless integration between multiple MLSs is possible.
+– Since the system uses standardized API functionality and field names, seamless integration between multiple MLSs is possible.
 There is no need to check the different fields on multiple datasets anymore.

 Bridge Interactive API FAQ: